 You don’t want to go through life as your own lord, your own god, your own master.
 You only have to look around at the misery and despair in the world to see that’s not a path worth pursuing.

-After this, I then give them three things to consider about their ingratitude:
+After this, I then give my entitled kids three things to consider about their ingratitude:

 First, the cure for an ungrateful and entitled heart is the gospel.

-We don’t simply want our kids to “buck up,” but we want them to be sanctified by the Spirit of God.
+We don’t simply want our entitled kids to “buck up,” but we want them to be sanctified by the Spirit of God.